eheydrick/aws-cleaner/README.md

       :argument: '@instance_id'
 ```

-Hipchat notifications can be sent when the webhook successfully executes.
+Chat notifications can be sent when the webhook successfully executes.
 See
 config.yml.sample for an example of the config.

 ### Limitations